 Don’t be fooled though, this recipe isn’t just for Halloween.

-Over the summer my husband David and I, plus our 15-year-old daughter Shannon and her BFF Christina, doubled the recipe and took two huge bowlfuls to the drive-in movies.
+A few months ago my husband David and I, plus our 15-year-old daughter Shannon and her BFF Christina, doubled the recipe and took two huge bowlfuls to the drive-in movies.

 David and I added a few handfuls of salted peanuts to our batch for our own version of Cracker Jack.
 Good thing I had the popcorn to hold onto as I cried and cheered for Woody, Buzz, Andy, and the gang during Toy Story 3; I don’t think I would have made it through without it.